 My favorite room is on the 3rd floor, where Twain played billiards with friends.
 I can just imagine the trash talk around the pool table: the great writer’s presence is still palpable there.

 According to some staff accounts, in fact, visitors report the smell of cigar smoke, which has on occasion, mysteriously set off the fire alarm.
-By timed-ticket Tour only, adults $20, kids $11, Open Wed-Mon 10:30-5:30.
-90-minute Stowe-Twain House combo tour $23 adult, $15 kids.
+Check website for hours open, tour times, and admission costs.

 VISIT: Harriet Beecher Stowe Center, West Hartford

 Stowe was surprised by increasing public interest and frenzy over her installments.
-Released in 1852, Uncle Tom’s Cabin became a significant best seller in the 19th Century, second only to the Bible.
-Beecher-Stowe’s book was instrumental in changing public opinion about slavery in America.
+Released in 1852, Uncle Tom’s Cabin was one of the biggest sellers in the 19th Century, second only to the Bible.
+As such, Beecher-Stowe’s book was instrumental in changing public opinion about slavery in America.

 By the time the Stowes moved next door to Mark Twain in the mid 1870’s, Harriet had written most of her 30 published books.

-The Stowe Center, a National Historic Site, offers a wide selection of provocative and timely programs and tours.
-By Tour only, adults $16, kids $10, Open Mon, Wed-Sat 10:30-5, Sun 12-5.
+In addition to giving tours of Beecher Stowe’s home, The Stowe Center, a National Historic Site, offers a wide selection of provocative and timely programs and tours.
+Check website for tours and programing.

 TOUR: Noah Webster House and West Hartford historical Society

-Pay homage to the “Father of American Lexicography,” who’s best known for developing our country’s first word glossary.
+Pay homage to Noah Webster, the “Father of American Lexicography” best known for developing our country’s first word glossary, at his home in West Hartford CT.
 We have Noah Webster to thank for the heavy dictionary, used and loved by SAT students from coast to coast.
 But there’s so much more to learn about one of America’s first great educators.
 He was born in this house on October 16, 1758, and found books and learning far more interesting than farming.
 So, off he went, at age 16, to nearby Yale University, graduating in 1778.

 Tour Webster’s Home